Koha-Community/kohadocs/source/cataloging.rst

 |image1262|

-If you want to catalog a record based on an existing record at another library in the editor you last used (basic or advanced)
+If you want to catalog a record based on an existing record at another library in the basic or advanced editor

 -  Click 'New from Z39.50/SRU'

+-  Click on the arrow to pre-select a framework for your imported your catalog record (the Default framework is used if you do not make a selection).

    |image628|

    -  Search for the item you would like to catalog

-      -  **Note**
+    **Note**
     If no results are found, try searching for fewer fields, not all Z39.50 targets can search all of the fields above.

    -  Search targets can be altered by using the :ref:`Z39.50 Admin <z39.50/sru-servers-label>` area.